RIOT-OS/RIOT/doc/memos/rdm3.md

 application is ported to RIOT. `netapi` is recommended for very restricted use-cases, where even `sock` is too general or implementations of new modules to GNRC.
+`netdev` should only be used for RAW link-layer communication and implementation of MAC protocols.

 ## Acknowledgements
 TODO